apostrophecms/apostrophe-documentation/other/properties/choices.md

 ## `showFields`

-The `showFields` option can be used to show and hide other fields based on the choice that was made.
+The `showFields` sub-option can be used to show and hide other fields based on the choice that was made.
 This is a very powerful way to make forms more user-friendly.

 ### `boolean` Example